martinberlin/FS32/README.md

 # FS32
 ## ESP32 WiFi powered digital Camera

+**Branch: tft-7735** is an experimental version that uses a Color TFT display to render a JPG thumbnail that comes as a response from the Upload endpoint.
+Note: As a fist approach I connected this SPI display to share same MOSI, MISO and CLK with Arducam.
+So unless the camera SPI is using another interface, like HSPI, is not possible to send something to the display in the moment we are reading the cameras memory.
+I didn't find the time yet to soldier and try to instance the SPI interface in HSPI but it would be great to have them working independantly from each other.
+Example instancing 2 SPI buses: https://github.com/espressif/arduino-esp32/blob/master/libraries/SPI/examples/SPI_Multiple_Buses/SPI_Multiple_Buses.ino
+I hit the limit at least using this ESP32 (Wemos Lolin32) of DynamicJson buffer.
+Any JSON bigger than 8 Kb delivers a parser error, so in this cases no thumbnail is displayed (Although picture upload may be successful)

 ### The FS32 is a digital Polaroid that uploads the photo instantly to the cloud
 This project serves as a base to explore Arducam possibilities in combination with a WiFI ESP32 "System on a Chip" to create a simple WiFi point-and-shoot digital camera.